-A few months into the COVID-19 pandemic, my roommates and I have tried just about everything.
+After few months into the pandemic, my roommates and I had tried just about everything.
 We tried sourdough.
 We played Animal Crossing and Stardew Valley.
 We tried pickling everything.
 It felt as though we had exhausted every time-consuming quarantine activity out there.

 Enter: homebrewing.
 My roommate ordered a brew-in-a-bag starter kit for $40—a big box filled with all the essentials to start a simple homebrewed beer, including a pre-made, ready-to-go hopped malt extract (which cuts down on brew time since you don’t need to steep or boil the grains, you just need to add water and yeast).
 It was basically the box-cake equivalent of a homebrew.
 After brewing, bottling and fermenting for weeks, the final product was surprisingly good: a nice light beer with plenty of bubbles and a pleasant malt aftertaste.